Nixellion/TodoistToTxt/README.md

 # Todo

+- Currently it can only publish to webdav and into a file that's located in the same folder as the script.
+Improve to support custom txt location on the filesystem, as well as more cloud providers.
-- Currently it only supports priority based on todo.txt spec, it should be improved
+- From todo.txt spec it currently only supports priority, which should be improved
 - Ability to create custom export templates (Jinja2?
 Or just format)